Loudspeaker & Rack Decoupling/Isolation

 Big, Small, Square, and X-Large Fat Dots are the same thickness and can be mixed and matched, or stacked, for unique applications.
 Use only as an interface between broad, flat surfaces (for use between spike and flat surface, use Herbie's Decoupling Glider or Cone/Spike Isolation Bases.
 For use on carpet, use Herbie's Fat Gliders.)

 Fat Dots are not weight-specific.
 The major factor is the amount of vibration-blocking "beef" involved.
 Because of the wide variation of vibrational environments Fat Dots may be employed in, specific recommendations are not always possible.
 Various Fat Dot sizes have a lot of overlap in their capacities, so choosing between them in many cases in not critical.
-Standard Big Fat Dots, however, have proven to be particularly effective throughout a wide range of vibrational circumstances and loudspeaker types and is the overwhelmingly popular choice of Herbie's customers.
+Standard Big Fat Dots, however, have proven to be particularly effective throughout a wide range of vibrational circumstances and loudspeaker types.
+Square Fat Dots are very popular as an isolation/decoupling interface between monitor speakers and stands (four under each speaker cabinet is recommended).

 Big Fat Dot: $10.49 ea.